QIWI-API/bill-payments-docs/bill-payments_en.html.md

 ## Personalization {#custom}

 Personalization allows you to create a payment form with your style, customizable logo, background and color of the buttons.
-You can create styles in your account on kassa.qiwi.com , when setting up codeStyle.
+You can create styles in your account on [kassa.qiwi.com](https://kassa.qiwi.com/pay), when setting up codeStyle.
 Possible to create several styles.
 In the query, you must pass the variable: "themeCode": "codeStyle" in the customFields parameter.

 <aside class="notice">
-For p2p , you can set a name in your account on p2p.qiwi.com .
+For p2p users, you can set a name in your account on <a href="https://p2p.qiwi.com">p2p.qiwi.com</a>.
 The name is associated with the style.
 </aside>

  >Invoice Issue on Pay Form